rule-based algorithms converting Romanized text to original scripts

 Each alias character becomes something like a ‘capture group’ in regex, and can be recalled int the replacement string with a backslashed number (like regex).
 The appropriate replacements will be generated for all characters in the group.

 Please be aware that you can generate a LOT of replacements this way (the above groups, with the rest of this config file, generate over 50,000 new replacements).
 This can take a few seconds to chug through.
-This time can be cut by more than half by caching the generated keys.
-Below is code from scripts/dr which will handle the use of cached keys.

 Download the file for your platform.
 If you're not sure which to choose, learn more about installing packages.